Around the world and back again

 ‘It must be like living in school every single day,’ Aled looked disgusted.
 ‘If that’s how it feels, then I have no choice but to set you free.’

 ‘Wouldn’t you like to be free to run around the world?’
-Aled shouted into the cage.
+He shouted into the cage.
 But the hamster ignored him.

 ‘Oh, I would love to run around the world,’ said Aled leaning against his bed.
 And he wondered if this was possible.
 Everybody would notice me then, he thought, even my teacher.

-‘I will start practising,’ said Aled to the hamster.
+‘I will start practising,’ he said to the hamster.
 ‘And when I am ten, I will be fit enough to run around the world.

 The following week, Aled began to run around the village of Gusty Gully.
 This was more of a challenge.
-‘I can do this,’ thought Aled.
+‘I can do this,’ he thought.
 I can do anything if I try hard enough.’

 Aled Evans smiled to himself as he ran through the village.
 He saw people watching him.
 He could see them peeping around the curtains of their homes.
 I like this, he thought.
 No one has ever noticed me before.

-‘Where are you going in such a hurry?’ shouted Phil the Fish as Aled whizzed past him.
+‘Where are you going in such a hurry?’ shouted Phil the Fish as he whizzed past him.
 Ugh!
-The smell of fish makes me feel sick, thought Aled.
-So ran even faster and shouted, ‘around the world!’ on the top of his voice.
+The smell of fish makes me feel sick, he thought.
+So, he ran even faster and shouted, ‘around the world!’ on the top of his voice.

-‘Can I join in?’ said Tom the Egg as he ran passed the home for waifs and strays.
+‘Can I join in?’ said Tom the Egg as he ran past the home for waifs and strays.